Samy-Y/Skolar/README.md

 - **Student (3)**: Can only access and view educational content specific to their classes.

 ### School content
 Teachers can upload school-related documents through the user panel and specify which classes may view the uploaded resource.
-Student can then access and download these documents.
+Students can then access and download these documents.